iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Convex Function is Locally Lipschitz.md

 Since the choice of $x, y$ is arbitrary, swapping then with each other we will find $-\frac{2\beta}{\epsilon}\Vert x - y\Vert$ gives the lower bound as well.
 Therefore $|f(y) - f(x)|\le \frac{2\beta}{\epsilon}\Vert x - y\Vert$ for all $x, y \in 2\epsilon \mathbb B$.
 This is the definition of Locally Lipschitz continuity around $\mathbb 0$.

+**Remarks**

+Argument can be conducted for the relative interior of the function through [Accessibility Lemma](AMATH%20516%20Numerical%20Optimizations/CVX%20Analysis/Accessibility%20Lemma.md).

 #### **Lemma | Convex Function on a Simplex is Bounded**
 > Let $f: \mathbb R^n\mapsto \mathbb R$ be a convex function with $\text{dom}(f) = \Delta_n$, where $\Delta_n = \{x \in \mathbb R^n_+ | \sum_{i = 1}^{n}x_i \le 1\}$.
 Then $f$ is lo